jimhigson/oboe.js/writing/main/5_Implementation.md

 compile is relatively unimportant.

 The compilation is performed by recursively by examining the left-most side of the string for a JSONPath clause.
-For each kind of clause there is a function which matches ascents against that clause, for example by checking the name field.
-By partial completion this function is specialised to match against one particular name.
-Once a clause function is generated, compilation recurs by passing to itself the remaining unparsed portion of the JSONPath string.
-This continues until it is called with a zero-length JSONPath.
-On each recursive call the clause function is wrapped in the result from the next recursive call, resulting ultimately in a linked series of clause functions.
-When evaluated against an ascent, each clause functions examines the head of the ascent and passes the ascent onto the next function if it passes.
-A special clause functions, `skip1` is used for the `.` syntax and places no condition on the head of the ascent but passes on to the next clause only the tail, thus moving evaluation of the ascent one node up the parsed JSON tree.
-Similarly, there is a `skipMany` which maps onto the `..` syntax and recursively consumes nodes until it can find a match in the next clause.
+For each clause type there is a function which tests ascents for that clause, for example by checking the field name.
+By partial completion the field name function would be specialised to match against one particular name.
+Having generated a function to match against the left-most clause, compilation recurs by passing to itself the remaining unparsed right side of the string.
+This continues until there is nothing left to parse.
+On each recursive call the clause function is wraps the result from the last recursive call, resulting ultimately in a concentric series of clause functions.
+When evaluated against an ascent, each clause function examines the head of the list and, if it matches, passes the list onto the next function.
+A special clause function, `skip1` is used for the `.` (parent) syntax and places no condition on the head of the list, unconditionally passing the tail on to the next clause, thus moving matching on to the parent node.
+Similarly, there is a function `skipMany` which maps onto the `..` (ancestor) syntax and recursively consumes the minimum number of ascent items necessary for the next clause to match, or fails if this cannot be done.

 JsonPath implementation allows the compilation of complex expressions into an executable form, but each part implementing the executable form